Tactical Resiliency Process (TRP) Research Group One

 Emotions Clearing Technique (ECT)

 Before, during, or after TRP, the coach can deploy the Emotions Clearing Technique (ECT).
 The job of the coach is to find the root cause of negative emotion and clear them.
-Negative emotions are those like anger, sadness, fear, shame, hurt, survivors’ guilt, rage, hate, abandonment, panic, or anxiety.
-The emotions can be reframed at the root cause and have profound changes in the client in how they react to these emotions.
+Negative emotions are anger, sadness, fear, shame, hurt, survivors’ guilt, rage, hate, abandonment, panic, or anxiety.
+The emotions can be reframed at the root cause and have profound changes in the client as they react to these emotions.

 If you are a licensed mental health counselor and would like to learn our process, please feel free to contact us at email@example.com.
 We offer Saturday and Sunday training; the weekend training allows licensed counselors to work during the week.
 Three days would allow you to learn both processes.